QR Code Phishing (Quishing)

 1. A Routine Wednesday

-It's Wednesday morning at Verdantis Solutions, an environmental consulting firm specializing in sustainability analytics.
-You are Alice, a project coordinator managing client deliverables and internal reporting.
+It's Wednesday morning.
 You've just settled into your home office with a coffee and opened your laptop to check for overnight messages.

 2. An Urgent Security Email